WooCommerce Lightspeed POS allows you to integrate and import inventory from Lightspeed to WooCommerce and sync inventory across both systems.

 How is the price synced? ↑ Back to top

 The WooCommerce product price is controlled and managed by what you set in Lightspeed as “Default” price.
 No other prices are synced.
+We are working on an enhancement to sync over the sale price as well.

 The sync doesn’t seem like it’s working. ↑ Back to top